ianwesterfield/jeeves/README.md

 # Jeeves

-An agentic AI assistant for Open-WebUI with semantic memory, intent classification, workspace operations, and file editing capabilities.
+My agentic AI assistant for Open-WebUI.
+Handles semantic memory, intent classification, workspace ops, and surgical file editing.

 ## What It Does

-Jeeves acts as an intelligent filter between you and your LLM.
+Jeeves sits between you and your LLM as an intelligent filter.
 It:

-1. **Classifies Intent** — Determines if you're asking casually, saving info, recalling memories, or requesting a task
+1. **Classifies Intent** — Figures out if you're chatting casually, saving info, recalling memories, or asking for a task
-2. **Manages Memory** — Stores facts, documents, and image descriptions; retrieves relevant context automatically
+2. **Manages Memory** — Stores facts, docs, and image descriptions; pulls relevant context automatically
-3. **Executes Workspace Operations** — Can read, list, and **edit** files in your workspace
+3. **Runs Workspace Ops** — Can read, list, and **edit** files in your workspace
-4. **Surgical File Editing** — Supports append, replace, and insert operations on files
+4. **Surgical Edits** — Supports append, replace, and insert operations on files

-**Key Capabilities:**
+**What it can do:**

 - `read` — View file contents
 - `list` — Browse workspace structure